Major League Cricket: Launch: 2022–2023

-The first ever player draft was held on 19 March 2023 at the NASA Johnson Space Center in Houston.
-Draft was conducted in 9 rounds, with one of the round being for the rookie player selection.
-Each of the six teams had a purse of USD 800,000 for the overseas players and USD 300,000 for the US-based players.
-The overseas signings were directly signed and were not part of the draft.
-Each franchise must have a minimum of 15 players, and the maximum squad size being 18 the maximum number of overseas players allowed is 9.
+The inaugural player draft was held on March 19, 2023, at the NASA Johnson Space Center in Houston.
+The draft was conducted over 9 rounds via a serpentine system, where the team order is reversed every round.
+Out of the 9 rounds, 8 were general draft picks, with the final round being exclusively for U-23 players.
+Each of the six teams had a purse of over $1 million, with $800,000 for overseas players and $300,000 for US-based players.
+The draft had a fixed salary cap with a maximum of $75,000 (first round) and a minimum of $2,500 (ninth round).
+Overseas signings were directly signed and were not part of the draft.
+Each franchise must have a minimum of fifteen players, with the maximum being eighteen.
+Out of these eighteen players, a maximum of nine can be overseas players.